25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 ## Concept: Pseudo Parameters

-- AWS offers us pseudo parameters in any CloudFormation template.
+- AWS offers us pseudo parameters in any CloudFormation template
 - These can be used at any time and are enabled by default:

 | Reference Value       | Example Return Value                                                                               |